Lissy93/twitter-sentiment-visualisation/docs/installation-instructions.md

 # Running TSV Locally

-## Prerequsites
+## Prerequisites
 Since this is a Node application you'll need Node.js installed on your system.
 Download it from here http://nodejs.org and follow the steps to install.

-TSV also needs to be connected to a database in order to cashe Tweets.
+TSV also needs to be connected to a database in order to cache Tweets.
 For this you will need to install MongoDB, this can be downloaded from https://www.mongodb.org/ and again just follow the installation set up.

 Finally, if you wish to clone the git repository directly, you will also need git installed.
 You can get the latest version of git from: https://git-scm.com/downloads